chnt/bitrise-sonarqube-step/README.md

-# Bitrise ZX starter step
+# Bitrise SonarQube auto-configration and scanning step

 ## Bash is hard
 Bitrise step lib normally uses Go or Bash scripting for the step functionality.